top of page

 Bridging relationships to (re)connect adult learners of color to the college classroom.

-Partnerships for Adult Learner Success Initiative (PALS) provides funding to eight public urban institutions over two years as they seek to innovate and build more inclusive, agile, and comprehensive student success pathways and supports for adult learners of color.
-Public urban universities are often at the helm of innovative efforts to redesign traditional structures and curriculum to improve access and success for students of color and adult learners writ large.
+Partnerships for Adult Learner Success Initiative (PALS) provided funding to eight public urban institutions over two years as they sought to innovate and build more inclusive, agile, and comprehensive student success pathways and supports for adult learners of color.
+Public urban universities are often at the helm of innovative efforts to redesign traditional structures and curricula to improve access and success for students of color and adult learners.
+Completed in December 2024 with a generous investment from the Lumina Foundation, PALS made deep and lasting impacts in areas that support and affect adult learners at urban-serving universities nationwide, including outreach, advising, and faculty professional development.

-PALS supports a subset of USU member institutions to focus specifically on Black, Latino, and Indigenous adult learners to achieve the following objectives:
+PALS supported a subset of USU member institutions to focus specifically on Black, Latino, and Indigenous adult learners to achieve the following objectives:

 • Contribute to the knowledge base about the Black, Latino, and Indigenous adult learners, articulating their assets and systemic barriers to success